SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 * The data model has been validated and implemented by a competent authority;
 * The data model has been issued in a final version; and
-* The data model has been used in (cross-border) applications for exchange of information.

 </details>